troyxmccall/alfred-spotify-mini-player/_posts/articles/2015-01-10-play-queue.md

 * If you play a track without context (i.e, not from an album or playlist) then the track will be added at the beginning of existing _Play Queue_

 **Important:** You should use exclusively the workflow if you want to use _Play Queue_.
 If you use the Spotify application to launch a track or an album for example, the _Play Queue_ in the workflow will be empty.
-You can use `next` media key from the keyboard to go to next track.
-But if you use `previous`, then the _Play Queue_ will be empty.
+If you use shuffling, the order presented in the _Play Queue_ will not be relevant.
 {: .notice-danger}